Dharmendrastm/GoogleDorkware-Pro/README.md

 ## 📌 Project Description

 Reconnaissance is the most critical phase of penetration testing and bug bounty hunting.
-Google Dorkware Pro simplifies and accelerates this phase by automating:
+SurfaceHunter Pro simplifies and accelerates this phase by automating:

 - Google Dork discovery
 - Parameter hunting